Irenezs/Notes/Untitled.md

 	- In Paper
 - 2
 	- 1
 		- As the electrons move through the filament, they collide with atoms inside of the filament, causing a change in momentum which is expressed as heat.
-As the atoms heat up, they will vibrate more strongly, which will increase the likely-hood they are struck by moving electrons, which will generate more heat.
+As the atoms heat up, they will vibrate more strongly, which will increase the likely-hood they are struck by moving electrons, which will generate more heat, slowing the flow of charge down.
+This means resistance increases, meaning more voltage is needed for a higher current flow.
+	- 2-5
+		- In Paper
+- 3
+	-